warmach1ne/hometransmission/README.md

 # hometransmission
-settings for transmission 4 with proxmox lxc ubuntu
+Build and setup for transmission 4 with proxmox lxc ubuntu

 Installation steps
 1. Within Proxmox create a container with latest Ubuntu